DV

 Strategy & risk

-NNN is a real estate investment trust, while O is a real estate investment trust.
-Beta is 0.782 for NNN and 0.729 for O, indicating O is less volatile relative to the market.
+NNN is a real estate investment trust built around retail REIT exposure, while O is a real estate investment trust built around net lease REIT exposure.
+Beta is 0.783 for NNN and 0.72 for O, making O the less volatile of the two by this measure.

 Enjoyed this page?